digbmc/germantown-y/docs/background-info.md

 - Open-source: Software that is free to use, with accessible source code.
 - Hosting: Where files are stored.
 A text file on your computer is hosted locally.
 A Google doc is hosted on Google's servers.
 The Germantown YWCA site is hosted on GitHub
 - Deployment: To make a site live.
-GitHub has a feature called [GitHub Pages] that turns a repository into a website.
+GitHub has a feature called [GitHub Pages] that turns a repository into a website. <!-- link to Githubs pages description -->
 - Static-Site: A static site is one with pages that don't change depending on the user (get a better definition).
-Static sites load faster and are more environmentally friendly than dynamic sites (define dynamic!)
+Static sites load faster and are more environmentally friendly than dynamic sites (define dynamic!) <!-- yes to both of these notes -->
-- Remote: The repository stored on GitHub
+- Remote: The repository stored on GitHub <!-- I would define this a little more -->
-- Local: The repository stored on your computer
+- Local: The repository stored on your computer <!-- I would define this a little more -->

 Before you start working on the Germantown YWCA, you'll need a GitHub account.
 To do that [Sign up for a Github Account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).